-Rather than create new simulations, PSEs can be more effective in modeling the effects of landuse change by integrating existing packages and software.
-This is the approach taken, for example, by GenScn (GENeration and analysis of model simulation SceNarios) [46], which provides a more effective user interface to the HSPF hydrology modeling code [9].
-The next, crucial step is to link various models together, possibly via the Internet.
-This avoids platform dependency issues and users are not required to install the system on a compatible platform.
-Perhaps more importantly, by using a network-based approach, it is not even necessary that all of the models reside/run on the same platform and PSEs can be envisioned as providing network-based 'software services' [14, 51].
+Linking models (e.g. from hydrology, economics, and biology) together, possibly via the Internet, is a primary aspect addressed by the integration of existing codes in a PSE.
+Such an approach avoids platform dependency issues and users are not required to install the system on a compatible platform.
+Perhaps more importantly, by using a network-based approach, it is not even necessary that all of the models reside/run on the same platform and PSEs can be envisioned as providing network-based 'software services' [10,11].

-Interactive Visualization
+Interactive visualization

-Users of a PSE typically wish to visualize the output, rather than process raw data output by the models.
+Users of a PSE typically wish to visualize the output, rather than process numeric results from the models.
 Such visualization processes should be integrated seamlessly with the computational pipeline by the PSE.
 An important aspect of such integration relates to inlined simulation and visualization tasks.
 It can be argued that if one can identify specific processes (and/or subdomains) that are interesting, then computational resources could be steered towards these processes, while supporting other simulation tasks only in so far as to maintain the fidelity of the interesting phenomena.
-This concept of computational steering [56] plays an important role in reducing the overhead associated with large-scale simulations.
+This concept of computational steering [12] plays an important role in involving stake-holders in the management decision process.

-Scenario and Experiment Management
+Scenario and experiment management

 PSEs should encourage users to experiment with various management options or scenarios.
 Such scenarios should be at a cognitive level relevant to the user, i.e. typically higher than the raw input demanded by the model.
 As each scenario is evaluated, the results can be recorded in a database for later retrieval, and for automated comparison to other scenarios.
 It is not uncommon for a typical user to run a model several times, with various combinations of input parameters, to generate output that meets some performance criteria.
 In some cases, users may conduct hundreds of experiments.
-Recording scenarios can thus aid in experiment management [43], parameter tuning, and automated optimization.
+Recording scenarios can thus aid in experiment management [13], parameter tuning, and automated optimization.
 In the context of watershed assessment, scenario management in PSEs is intricately coupled to GIS support for physically-based models.
-In addition, having the ability to perform data mining [59, 60] with respect to desired characteristics provides powerful analysis capabilities for what-if scenarios.